jldimond/Coral-CpG-ratio-MS/results.md

 Whole transcriptome patterns of predicted germline DNA methylation were similar for all coral species, suggesting bimodal distributions of CpG O/E with relatively large high-CpG O/E components (Figure 1).
 This was confirmed by mixture model analyses indicating that a 2-component Gaussian model provided better fit than a single-component model in all cases (Table 4).
 While there was some variability in models between species, all models were characterized by a low-CpG O/E component with a mean of 0.24 to 0.38 and weighted at 14-28% of the distribution.
 Conversely, high-CpG O/E components had means of 0.69 to 0.75 and weights of 72-86%.

 #####Figure 1.
 Transcriptome-wide CpG O/E in the six coral species.
-The component curves of two-component mixture models are superimposed over histograms and density curves.
+The component density curves of two-component mixture models are superimposed over histograms and density curves.

 ![Figure 1](./figures/Fig1.png?raw=true)